3kraft/axiom-web/vertx-swagger/readme.md

 # Vertx swagger

-This library creates vertx web bindings using the API description in the swagger.json file.
+This library creates vertx web bindings using the API description in the swagger.json (spec v2) file.

 ## Usage

-1. define the API with the swagger standard
-2. set the operationId as the full class name + the method name.
-For example:

-    foo.bar.MyController.getFoo

-3. load the swagger file

-    jsonStream = this.getClass().getResourceAsStream("/swagger-minimal.json")

-4. add the controllers to the router
+Define the bindings and retrieve the router:

-    SwaggerRouter router = SwaggerRouter.router(vertx);
+    Router router = SwaggerRouter.swaggerDefinition("/swagger-minimal.json")
-    router.controller(new MyController())
-          .controller(new MyControllerNG());
-    router.setupRoutes(jsonStream);

-5. start vertx with the router
+            .bindTo("/products")
+                .get(ProductParameter.class, controller::get)
+                .doBind()
+            .router(vertx);

+Then use the router to start an http server:

     vertx.createHttpServer().requestHandler(requestHandler -> router.accept(requestHandler)).listen(8080);

+The returned router is a normal vertx router, so it can be used to bind additional controllers to paths.

 # License